-Letting Go of Guilt: Why God Isn't Asking You to Be Everything
+Letting Go of Guilt: God's Grace for You

 Many women carry a quiet weight of guilt.
-We feel like we should be doing more, serving more, giving more, achieving more.
-We want to be the perfect mom, the dependable friend, the supportive wife, the successful professional, the faithful church member—and we try to hold it all together with a smile.
-But somewhere in the middle of all that striving, our souls grow tired.
+You feel like you should be doing more, serving more, giving more, achieving more.
+You want to be the perfect mom, the dependable friend, the supportive wife, the successful professional, the faithful church member—and you try to hold it all together with a smile.
+But somewhere in the middle of all that striving, your soul grows tired.

 The truth is simple but freeing: God never asked you to be everything.